Dark Chalk

 But they weren’t people.

 The first of them rose.
 It was over seven feet tall with knees bent and shoulders slumped.
-Its long, slender body was covered in skin pulled so taught it might break.
+Its long, slender body was covered in skin pulled so taut it might break.
 Ears like knives rose around its bare scalp, twitching as I and the other Hunters sank into fighting poses.
 Its hands and feet were pulled out of shape so as to almost be unrecognisable, the claws longer than my fingers.
 Needle-like teeth dripped saliva on the cavern floor, which I now saw was covered in symbols, the whole space shifting so as to make me almost lose my balance.
 The other five figures rose as well.
 They weren’t as tall as the first, but their gangly bodies had the same stooped build, the same merciless claws.

 The transformed Darkhearts fanned out, lining up so that each of them faced one of us.
 Six against six, Hunter against Beast, Starsteel against claw underneath the firelit earth.
 The reports of past Hunters flooded my mind, the stories of Saints who faced odds far worse than these.
 I gave the order to give each other room to fight.
 Silently, my Hunters stepped apart, the Darkhearts following suit with slow, awkward gait.
 The tallest of them was across from me, pack leader against Master.
 It was as in a story.